 - Input — Investigate, catalog, categorize, organize, systematize, integrate, document, access, disseminate

-- Intellection — Break down complex concepts; create explanatory models; clear communication, excellent vocabulary.
+- Intellection — Break down complex concepts; create explanatory models; clear communication, excellent

 In the Myers-Briggs personality scheme I am an INTP, described as incredibly logical and inquisitive.
-INTPs are notorious
+INTPs are

-and many are atheists.
+become scientists and many are atheists.

-I, too, have a scientific bent (I double-majored in Astrophysics and Math) but I've never felt any conflict between my science and
+I, too, have a scientific bent (I double-majored in Astrophysics and Math) but I've never felt any conflict between my

-you'll just take the time to investigate.
+explanation if you'll just take the time to investigate.

 A Little About How The Equipping Bible™ Came to Be

-The Equipping Bible™ sprang nearly fully-formed from the merging of several different Bible
+The Equipping Bible™ sprang nearly fully-formed from the merging of several different

-projects I was working on:
+Bible projects I was working on: